Peredery/palit_gpu_light_bat/README.md

    1. Right-click on the `setup_tasks.bat` file and select `Run as administrator`.
 This ensures that the script has the necessary permissions to create and configure the scheduled tasks.

+   2. Reboot

+Note:
-   2. The script will create the following:
+The script will create the following:

       - A scheduled task folder named `Bloatware_Palit`.
       - A task named `RUN_ThunderMaster` that runs ThunderMaster at logon, hidden and with highest privileges.
       - A task named `KILL_ThunderMaster` that kills ThunderMaster 10 seconds after logon, hidden and with highest privileges.